TebanVe/partitionTest/README.md

      - Levels where mesh resolution changes
    - The `use_last_valid_iterate` parameter controls whether to use the last valid point if optimization fails.
    - The mesh refinement criteria parameters (`refine_patience`, `refine_delta_energy`, etc.) are used for logging and advanced control.
+   - The `allow_random_fallback` parameter controls whether to fall back to random initialization when loading or interpolating a custom initial condition fails.
+If set to `false`, the program will raise an error instead.

    ### Using External Solution as Initial Condition